-Dialysis profile which includes diagnoses, modality, duration, frequency, type of vascular access, blood and dialysate flow rate, and the years in hemodialysis were obtained from existing medical records in the hemodialysis unit and other relevant histories such as employment status, smoking, and alcohol consumption.
+Dialysis profile which includes diagnoses, modality, duration, frequency, type of vascular access, blood and dialysate flow rate and the years in hemodialysis were identified and other relevant histories such as employment status, smoking, and alcohol consumption.

-Description of Outcome Measures

-The primary outcome of the study was the prevalence of GERD among HD patients using the GERDQ.
-Secondary outcomes determined the presence of GERD and its association with various factors which include demographic (sex, age, civil and employment status), clinical (comorbidities and maintenance medications, previous diagnosis of GERD, previous use of antacids, smoking, and alcohol use), and renal profiles (diagnosis and years in dialysis and hemodialysis parameters).
+Description of Outcome Measures.
+The primary outcome of the study was the prevalence rate of GERD among HD patients using GERDQ.
+Secondary included outcomes associated factors such as patient demographic details (sex, age, civil status and employment), clinical (comorbidities and maintenance medications, previous diagnosis of GERD previous use of and antacids, smoking and alcohol use) and renal profiles (diagnosis and years on dialysis and hemodialysis parameters).

-Sample Size Estimation

-The sample size was calculated using the prevalence of GERD (13.98%) reported in a recent metanalysis in 2020 [17].
-The study used a confidence interval of 95% and a margin of error of 0.05.
-It had a computed sample size of 185 and an actual sample size of 264 with this study implemented during the COVID pandemic.
+Sample Size Estimation.
+The sample size was calculated using the prevalence rate of GERD (13.98%) reported in a recent metanalysis in 2020.
+We used а confidence interval of 95% and a margin of error of 0.05.
+The computed sample size was 185.
+We achieved an actual sample of 264 in this study implemented COVID-19 during the pandemic.
+All valid data were included in the analysis.
+Missing variables were neither replaced nor estimated.

-Statistical Analysis

-Descriptive statistics was used to summarize the general and clinical characteristics of the participants.
-Frequency and proportion were used for the categorical variables (nominal/ordinal).
-Shapiro-Wilk was used to check for normality of interval/ratio variables such as age, years in dialysis, duration, blood flow rate, and dialysate flow rate.
+Statistical Analysis.
+Descriptive statistics were used to summarize the and clinical general characteristics of the participants.
+Frequency and proportion were used for categorical variables (nominal/ordinal).
+Shapiro-Wilk's test was used to check for normality of interval/ratio variables such as age, years in dialysis, duration, blood flow rate, and dialysate flow rate.
 All interval/ratio variables were non-normally distributed, so median and range were used to describe them.
 Mann-Whitney U test and Fisher's Exact/Chi-square test were used to compare the difference of median and frequency between those with GERD vs. those without GERD, respectively.
-Odds ratios and the corresponding 95% confidence intervals from Firth logistic regression were computed to determine the association between patient profiles associated with GERD.
-All valid data were included in the analysis.
-Missing values were neither replaced nor estimated.
-Null hypothesis was rejected at 0.05α -level of significance.
-STATA 15.0 was used for data analysis.
+Odds ratios (OR) and the corresponding 95% CI from Firth's logistic regression Table III.
+GERDQ Responses of Patients (%)